dalejbarr/basel-longitudinal/docs/91_intro-to-R.md

     ```
     ##
     ##  --------------
-    ## John Miller: How do I prevent google search to post my questions asked here??
+    ## I think the rule is that you can do anything as long as you don't complain.
+If you want to complain, you must follow the instructions.
-    ## Martin Maechler: you don't: R-help is famous and celebrity can't be gotten rid off ;-)
+    ##  Jari Oksanen
-    ##  John Miller and Martin Maechler
+    ##  about not following the instructions when compiling R-devel
-    ##  R-help
+    ##  R-devel
-    ##  June 2004
+    ##  February 2013
     ##  --------------
     ##     \
     ##       \